andrew/ultimate-awesome/README.md

 - [fucking-awesome-micro-npm-packages](https://github.com/correia-jpv/fucking-awesome-micro-npm-packages) - A curated list of small, focused npm packages.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-react](https://github.com/correia-jpv/fucking-awesome-react) - A collection of awesome things regarding React ecosystem.
 With repository stars⭐ and forks🍴.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
+- [awesome-founder-communities](https://github.com/dakotamin/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
 Some of these are on GitHub and others are hosted externally.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.